icoloma/queue4gae/README.md

 queueService.post(task);
 ```

-`InjectedTask` should be enough if your task works over a single entity, but for processing multiple results you should go with `CursorTask` instead.
+`InjectedTask` should be enough if your task processes a single entity, but for multiple results you should go with `CursorTask` instead.

 ## Queue limits and CursorTask

 Tasks in AppEngine have a limit of 10 minutes to execute, but your queries are still limited to 30 seconds.
 CursorTask will handle this for you:

- * Subclasses of CursorTask must implement a `runQuery()` method that receive a Cursor instance.
-With every iteration it should invoke queryTimeout() to check if it's close to exceed the 30-second limit, and in that case return the current Cursor value.
-As long as the return value is not null (and we are still below the 10-minute limit) the method will be invoked again with the provided Cursor to continue where it left off.
+ * Subclasses must implement a `runQuery()` method that receive a Cursor instance and start processing.
+The method should periodically invoke queryTimeout() to check if it's close to exceed the 30-second limit, and in that case return the current Cursor value.
+As long as the value returned is not null (and if we are still below the 10-minute limit) the method will be invoked again with the provided Cursor to continue where it left off.
- * If the processing takes longer than 10 minutes, the task will be posted again in the same queue with the last known Cursor returned from `runQuery()`.
+ * After 10 minutes, the task will be posted again to the same queue with the last known Cursor value returned from `runQuery()`.

 `CursorTask` classes can use any persistence framework, as long as it supports native AppEngine Cursors.
 The following example uses <a href="https://github.com/icoloma/simpleds">SimpleDS</a>: